ImageMagick/Usage-Markdown/formats/index.md

 However, even though the PNG format will not normally save canvas size information, IM does add some virtual canvas size meta-data to PNG images.
 This data however will only be usable by IM commands, and is generally ignored by other PNG image format readers.

-For example the second "`convert`" command does see some virtual canvas size information...
+For example, the second "`convert`" command does see some virtual canvas size information...

 ~~~
 convert rose: -repage 100x100+10+10 png:- |\